Types

 It's important to emphasize that custom types are derived from Scope.
 In this context, Scope would be the generalist type for, for instance, the custom type Car.

 When defining a type, you can add the features of an existing type simply by mentioning it on the type definition.
-This is called type inclusion.
+This is called type inclusion or mixin.

 For instance, to create a new type RentalCar with the properties of Car and an additional price property, you can write: